realzza/web-project-design/schedule.md

   - [Express Guide to Routing](https://expressjs.com/en/guide/routing.html)
   - [Express Basic Routing Snippets](https://expressjs.com/en/starter/basic-routing.html)
+  - [Excellent Dan Shiffman Tutorial on Routes](https://www.youtube.com/watch?v=e4qKBkwwkNg&t=0s) from a [series of videos](https://shiffman.net/a2z/node-api/) on using node to build APIs for working with text and text-based data

 - Homework:
-  - Finish in-class example with routes to get and post data using fs and nedb - you can use the example in class, sending image data back and forth, or build your own routes
+  - Finish in-class example with routes to get and post data using fs and nedb - you can use the example in class, sending image data back and forth, or build your own routes and data (like user input)
   - Work on final project proposal research, and come to next class ready to present brief thoughts on your final project ideas so far:
     - A basic outline of what your app or website will do
     - A list of any supporting JavaScript libraries or Frameworks